-This is not applicable as there are no other applicable federal, state, or local laws.
+There are no other federal, state, and local laws applicable to the same activity or subject matter.

 4. If MCL 24.232(8) applies and the proposed rules are more stringent than the applicable federally mandated standard, provide a statement of specific facts that establish the clear and convincing need to adopt the more stringent rules.